Fishing in North Dakota

 Where to Fish in North Dakota

-With nearly a million acres of reservoirs and lakes, North Dakota boasts many attractive fishing destinations for every avid angler.
-Thousands of fish are stocked into streams, rivers, and lakes across the state each year.
-Devils Lake is an ideal fishing ground to be in May when pikes and walleyes are biting.
+With nearly a million acres of reservoirs and lakes, North Dakota boasts fishing destinations for every avid angler.
+Thousands of fish are stocked in streams, rivers, and lakes across the state each year.
+Devils Lake is an ideal fishing spot in May when pikes and walleyes are biting.
 Further to the southwest lies the Garrison tailrace.
-It’s good during late spring, when the waters muddy up, making it perfect for fly-fishing.
+It’s good during late spring, when the waters muddy up and make it perfect for fly-fishing.
 When fishing in North Dakota, you can also stop by the Cross Ranch State Park, which is centrally located in the state.
-The waters here hold a variety of fish species, enough to enhance your angling experience.
-The Red River of the north is also a viable choice as it hosts over 70 fish species, including northern pike and huge channel catfish.
+The Red River to the north is also a viable choice as it hosts over 70 fish species, including northern pike and huge channel catfish.

 Camping and Fishing in North Dakota

-Being over-prepared is better than casting your rod only to find you’re missing something essential.
+Being slightly over-prepared is better than discovering you’re missing something essential.
 When it comes to clothing essentials, consider packing pants instead of shorts as they offer better protection.
-If you’re fish camping in a warmer destination, carry water shoes, a sunhat, and a lightweight shirt.
+If you’re camping in a warmer destination, carry water shoes, a sunhat, and a lightweight shirt.
 Also, remember to take other protective items such as sunglasses and safety goggles.
+Be sure to layer up before heading out to fish as the weather can change throughout the day.

-If you don’t have your rod and reel, you could rent from the campsite where you’re staying, borrow someone else’s, or purchase new ones.
+If you don’t have your rod and reel, you might be able to rent from the campsite where you’re staying, borrow someone else’s, or purchase new ones.
 If the journey from your home to the destination is a long one, don’t bring along raw bait that might go bad on the way.

 With an RV rental, your fishing trip will be a little more comfortable!
 After you’ve spent a long day fishing, grill up your catch right at your campsite.
 Then, retire inside to enjoy all the comforts of home on board your RV.
 Plan your perfect fishing getaway with an RV rental from RVshare.